Virtual AI Agents: What they are & how to deploy

 You’ve probably interacted with one today without even realizing it.
 They answer your questions on websites, help you track packages, and book appointments over the phone.
-We’re talking about virtual agents AI, the intelligent software programs that are revolutionizing how businesses connect with their customers.

 But what exactly are these AI powered assistants?
 How do they differ from simple chatbots, and what kind of technology makes them so smart?
 This guide will walk you through everything, from the core AI concepts to the practical benefits and strategies for putting them to work in your own business.

 The world of conversational AI is full of similar sounding terms.
-Let’s clear up the confusion and define what makes virtual agents AI so powerful.
+Let’s clear up the confusion and define what makes virtual AI agents so powerful.

 What is a Virtual Agent?